RossAscends/STMP/README.md

 #### Top Left

-- The golden (◀️) toggles visibility of the Host Control Panel.
+- (🎛️) toggles visibility of the Host Control Panel.
 - (🖼️) toggles the chat windows between three modes: maximize AI chat >> maximize User Chat >> return to normal dual display.
   - **this is very helpful for mobile users!**
 - (📜) toggles display of both User lists.